April 30, 2019 - 10:30am

 Report No. 11 in the Future Electric Utility Regulation series

-Lawrence Berkeley National Laboratory (Berkeley Lab) presents a free webinar on April 30, 2019, to discuss a new report, Utility Investments in Resilience of Electricity Systems.
+Lawrence Berkeley National Laboratory (Berkeley Lab) hosted a free webinar on April 30, 2019, to discuss a new report, Utility Investments in Resilience of Electricity Systems.
+To view a video of the recording click here.

 - Lauren Azar, technical consultant, Organization of MISO States